Distinguished Professor of Law

 Ph.D., Georgetown University

 Michael P. Malloy has been a law professor for over 30 years.
 An internationally recognized expert on bank regulation and on economic sanctions, he received his J.D. from the University of Pennsylvania and his Ph.D. from Georgetown University.
-He is a frequent consultant to state, federal, foreign governments, and international bodies.
-He is currently an academic participant in the work of the Committee on Housing and Land Management of the UN Economic Commission for Europe, based in Geneva; Director of the Business and Law Research Division of the Athens Institute for Education and Research; and a member of the Strategic and Advisory Council of the Pan-Hellenic Enosis of Entrepreneurs & Experts of the Diaspora.
+He is a frequent consultant to state, federal, and foreign governments, and international bodies like the Committee on Housing and Land Management of the UN Economic Commission for Europe, based in Geneva.
+He also serves as Director of the Business and Law Research Division of the Athens Institute for Education and Research, among other activities.
 SEC enforcer, bank regulator, economic sanctions architect, Dr. Malloy has authored or edited over 140 books and book-length supplements in such fields as banking and securities regulation, contracts, economic sanctions, international banking, philosophy, and public international law.
 Among other works, he is the author of Anatomy of a Meltdown, a study of the current global financial crisis, published by Aspen Publishers in 2010; Principles of Bank Regulation (West: 3d ed., 2011); and, International Banking (Carolina Academic Press: 3d ed.
 2013).
 In January 2013, his three-volume treatise Banking Law and Regulation was honored on its twenty-fifth anniversary by the Society of Socio-Economists during the annual meeting of the Association of American Law Schools.
 In January 2014, he was appointed Contributing Editor of the ContractsProf Blog, for which he writes the GlobalK column.